-The leading pioneer in the creation of television, John Logie Baird, was a Scotsman, born in 1888, the son of a Presbyterian minister, and educated in Glasgow.
-An electrical engineer and an eccentric genius, he was no businessman, his health was precarious and after a time spent marketing socks, jam and soap he suffered a nervous breakdown.
+The leading pioneer in television creation, John Logie Baird, was a Scotsman, born in 1888, the Presbyterian minister’s son, and educated in Glasgow.
+An electrical engineer and an eccentric genius, he was not a businessman.
+His health was precarious.
+After a time spent marketing socks, jam, and soap, he suffered a nervous breakdown.

-In 1923 he retreated to Hastings in Sussex, where he was described as so thin ‘as to be almost transparent’.
+In 1923 he retreated to Hastings in Sussex, where he was described as thin ”as to be almost transparent”.
 It was there that he invented a glass safety razor, with which he cut himself badly, and pneumatic soles for shoes, which burst after a hundred yards.
-At last he produced something that worked, the embryo of today’s television sets, a primitive apparatus that sat on a washstand in his attic and involved bicycle lamps, scanning discs cut out of cardboard, a biscuit tin, darning needles and string.
+At last, he produced something that worked, the embryo of today’s television sets.
+This primitive apparatus sat on a washstand in his attic and involved bicycle lamps, scanning discs cut out of cardboard, a biscuit tin, darning needles, and string.
 It transmitted an unsteady, flickering image of a Maltese cross over a distance of a few feet.

-Baird next created the first television in natural colours.
-Ronald F. Tiltman, who later wrote a book about Baird, witnessed the first demonstration at the Long Acre laboratory in 1928.
-He said that ‘the vivid reality of the colourings seen on the receiving screen was quite remarkable.
-When the human face was transmitted it showed a delicate pink, while a protruding tongue showed a deeper pink, the subject also tied scarves of various colours round the head and then placed on a policeman’s blue helmet, and each colour came through clearly.
-A bunch of blue flowers, and another of red roses, appeared in amazingly vivid fashion and as near the original shades as could be determined.’
+Baird next created the first television in natural colors.
+Ronald F. Tiltman, who later wrote a book about Baird, witnessed the Long Acre laboratory’s first demonstration in 1928.
+He said that ”the vcoloringsty of the colorings seen on the receiving screen was quite remarkable.
+When TV transmitted the human face, it showed a delicate pink.
+In contrast, a protruding tongue showed a deeper pink.
+The subject also tied scarves of various colors around the head and then placed them on a policeman’s blue helmet.
+Each color came through clearly.
+A bunch of blue flowers, and another of red roses, appeared in amazingly vivid fashion and as near the original shades as could be determined.”